Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 ...Right.
 Marrek.

-“Buddy, you okay?”
+"Buddy, you okay?"

-“...Feel like Daar just jumped on top’a me…” He climbed off her, and Gabby gasped as she got a good look at the world beyond him.
+"...Feel like Daar just jumped on top’a me…" He climbed off her, and Gabby gasped as she got a good look at the world beyond him.
 A dirty brown mushroom cloud was still unfolding, towering pretty much right above them. *Close.*

 Dazed or not, her hands knew what to do.
 Up came her camera, shutter clattering even while a terrible frozen awe tingled down her limbs.

-“Well…” She could hear Marrek indulge in a full-body pelt-shake, and the part of her brain that was still not quite *connecting* wondered if there was even any point to that under his fatigues.
-“Never thought I’d see that again.
-We should get movin’.”
+"Well…" She could hear Marrek indulge in a full-body pelt-shake, and the part of her brain that was still not quite *connecting* wondered if there was even any point to that under his fatigues.
+"Never thought I’d see that again.
+We should get movin’."

-“...Yeah.”
+"...Yeah."
 In fact, there was a river of men rushing past them, streaming *toward* the mushroom cloud and the enemy.
 Attacking? *Now?* God, how did they *do* it?

 Still.
 She was on her feet and moving too.

-“What do we do?”
+"What do we do?"

-“We git th’fuck back ‘ta HQ right now.
-C’mon.”
+"We git th’fuck back ‘ta HQ right now.
+C’mon."

 Gabby nodded.
 Shit, they’d survived on *purest* dumb luck it seemed.
 A roll in the terrain, some reinforced concrete and Hescos, and sitting on the leeward side of a parked vehicle.
 Enough to spare them.
 But...God.
 Among the extra equipment she’d been enduring this whole time was a general-purpose environmental hazard alarm, and it was starting to click urgently at her as the fallout came down.
 Suddenly she was much, *much* more grateful for the horrible, sweaty layer of unbreathing fabric she was wearing.

 Even so, her dead run wasn’t fast enough for Marrek, who outstripped her for a few dozen yards then stopped, came back for her and growled urgently.
-“Climb on.”
+"Climb on."

 Gabby wasn’t about to argue.
 If there was *any* safety to be had, it was back under one of the inner forcefield domes, and the sooner they got there the better.
 Dignity didn’t fucking matter right now.
 She climbed on, took the biggest, firmest grip around his neck that she could, and hunkered down.